xwp/stream/readme.md

 **Noteworthy features:**

- * Install a variety of powerful Extensions via Stream Premium
+ * Install a variety of powerful Extensions via Stream Extensions
  * Multisite view of all activity records on a network
  * Dashboard widget of most recent user activity
  * Limit who can view user activity records by user role